idanariav/Idans_portfolio/README.md

-This repository includes several key projects written during my former occupation or as part of a personal indipendent project.
+This repository includes several key projects written during my former occupation as a data analyst or as part of a personal independent project.
-These includes projects mainly in R.
 The following explanations are per code.

 # File - avodata_project.R